dev-academy-programme/student-prep/accounts.md

 ## Zoom
 Zoom is a video conferencing app we use for 1:1 checkins and live workshop sessions.
+A microphone is mandatory; a webcam is optional, but very useful.

 1. Sign up for [Zoom](https://zoom.us/)
 2. Download the desktop app

 ## Slack
+Slack is a "cloud-based set of team collaboration tools and services".
+Esentially, it is a collection of chatrooms for us all to work together effectively.
+The name, SLACK, is an acronym for "Searchable Log of All Conversation and Knowledge".
 The Enspiral Dev Academy Slack community is where most of our communications take place.

 __Please use the EDA naming convention to help us find you on slack:__\
 _Full name_ - Your prefered first name and last name\